David Douillet: Early career

 David Douillet began judo at age 11, in the commune of Neufchâtel-en-Bray, near his birthplace of Rouen.
 Having exceptional physical size for someone his age (1,80 m and 80 kg), he was instructed by Jacques Lemaître who taught him the rudiments of the sport.
-Quickly becoming attracted to the Japanese martial art, he distinguished himself on the tatamis, and thanks to his school results, integrated the study of the sport at the school Victor et Hélène Basch, near the University of Rennes.
-In 1986, when Douillet was 17, he was noticed during a demonstration by Jean-Luc Rougé who brought him into INSEP (National institute of sport and physical education).
+Quickly becoming attracted to the Japanese martial art, he distinguished himself on the tatamis, and thanks to his good academic results, integrated the study of the sport at the school Victor et Hélène Basch, near the University of Rennes.
+In 1986, when Douillet was 17, he was noticed during a demonstration by Jean-Luc Rougé who brought him into the INSEP.

-Consequently, the Norman youth could devote himself to his passion, while continuing his education in the Paris region, Maisons-Alfort, and involving himself at the INSEP facility of Bois de Vincennes, the côterie of the best French judokas.
+Consequently, the young David could devote himself to his passion, while continuing his education in the Paris region, Maisons-Alfort, and involving himself at the INSEP facility of Bois de Vincennes, the coterie of elite and promising French judokas.
 There, he met his idol Fabien Canu, double world champion in 1987 and 1989.
 With strength and drive, Douillet obtained his first awards in his age class.
 In 1988, he became French junior champion, then obtained fifth place at the European championships.
 Rising again to the top of the national standings in 1989, he captured the European bronze medal in Athens, again as a junior.